jhu-arch/arch-tutorial/index.rst

 Rockfish Cluster Software Guide
 ###############################

-The Advanced Research Computing at Hopkins (  :guilabel: `ARCH` ) – formerly known as guilabel: `MARCC` – is a shared computing facility at Johns Hopkins University that enables research, discovery, and learning, relying on the use and development of advanced computing.
+The Advanced Research Computing at Hopkins (  :guilabel:`ARCH` ) – formerly known as :guilabel:`MARCC` – is a shared computing facility at Johns Hopkins University that enables research, discovery, and learning, relying on the use and development of advanced computing.
 ARCH administers State-of-the-art high performance computing resources, manages highly reliable data storage, and provides outstanding collaborative scientific support to empower computational research, scholarship, and innovation.

 `ARCH`_ is supported by: